-- Turn off the controller. - Install all the emergency levers supplied on the main control valve.
+- 1. Turn off the controller. - 2.
+Remove the protective cover of the main control valve. - 3.
+Install all the emergency levers supplied on the main control valve.
 Operate only one function at a time.

 No levers are assembled on the control valve.
 All levers are supplied separately and must be removed after emergency use.